ginobilinie/BacteriaImageProcess/README.md

 Tools for 2nd part is from caffe, and the prototxt files are provided, also, the models are provided.

 If you are interested in this project, you can refer to http://dl.acm.org/citation.cfm?id=2808751 for more details.
-And if you want to use our CRBM data, please cite our paper:
+And if you want to our code or model, please cite our paper:

 @inproceedings{nie2015deep,
   title={A deep framework for bacterial image segmentation and classification},